-Ok, I'm pernickety about the way recipes are written (everyone has a monkey, right?), but is it too much to ask that cookery writers measure things accurately, give clear instructions and, occasionally, test the recipe before they send it to print?
+I'm pernickety about the way recipes are written (everyone has a monkey, right?).
+Is it too much to ask that cookery writers measure things accurately, give clear instructions and, occasionally, test the recipe before they send it to print?

-I can't tell you the number of times I've eagerly rushed out to buy expensive ingredients, and then had to tip the dish or cake down the sink because a recipe writer has omitted an ingredient, given a wrong measurement, or failed to mention some some vital step in the cooking process.
+I can't tell you the number of times I've eagerly rushed out to buy expensive ingredients, and then had to throw everything away because a recipe writer has omitted an ingredient, given a wrong measurement, or failed to mention some some vital step in the cooking process.

-Look, I'm not saying my recipes are perfect, but at least I've actually made them, and accurately measured the ingredients, in a rounded-off and sensible form (I recently came across a recipe that called for 47 ml of crushed garlic, and another that called for 58 g of sugar.
-Fine if you have a digital scale, but useless for home cooks.)
+Look, I'm not saying my recipes are perfect, but at least I've actually made them, and accurately measured the ingredients, in a rounded-off and sensible form.
+I recently came across a recipe that called for 47 ml of crushed garlic, and another that wanted 58 g of sugar.
+Fine if you have a microscopic measuring spoons or a digital scale, but useless for home cooks.

 Here's what I expect of a perfect recipe: